Nick Swiney: Professional career

-Draft and minor leagues
+San Francisco Giants

 Swiney was drafted by the San Francisco Giants in the second round of the 2020 Major League Baseball draft.
 The 67th overall pick used on Swiney was the compensatory pick awarded to the Giants for Madison Bumgarner.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Swiney made his professional debut in 2021 with the Low–A San Jose Giants.
-In his first game, Swiney went 4 innings with 6 strikeouts, while giving up only 1 hit.
+In his first game, Swiney went four innings with six strikeouts, while giving up only one hit.
 Swiney is currently ranked 15th on the San Francisco Giants' top 30 prospect list.

 Swiney spent 2022 with the High-A Eugene Emeralds, registering a 4-6 record and 3.84 ERA with 105 strikeouts in 89 innings pitched across 21 games (20 starts).
 He split the 2023 season between the Double-A Richmond Flying Squirrels and Triple-A Sacramento River Cats.
 In 32 appearances out of the bullpen for the two affiliates, Swiney accumulated a 3-2 record and 4.37 ERA with 48 strikeouts across 55 2/3 innings pitched.
 Swiney returned to Richmond in 2024, making 41 appearances and posting a 5.25 ERA with 79 strikeouts.

+Houston Astros

 On December 11, 2024, Swiney was selected by the Houston Astros in the minor league phase of the Rule 5 draft.
 He made 24 appearances (two starts) for the High-A Asheville Tourists, logging a 3-4 record and 5.51 ERA with 45 strikeouts and one save over 49 innings of work.
 Swiney was released by the Astros organization on August 5, 2025.